 PURPOSE To ensure the Manco fulfills its obligations under the terms of the IMA and has a qualified management team in place to do so.
 COMPOSITION Normally between 3-5 members for early-stage funds; a) General Partners, b) legal counsel c) may include other members of the GP leadership team, such as Chief Investment Officer, Chief Finance Officer.
 Independent members, especially women, provide balance, and are likely to be welcomed by investors.
 As the fund grows, additional Manco board members may be needed to provide additional functional and market expertise.
-WHY THIS MATTERS It is important that the management company is well resourced and held accountable for the delivery of its obligations under the terms of the IMA.
-The board will also help to ensure that the management company looks after the health of its o business.
-Does your Manco Board Terms of Reference contain the key elements?
+WHY THIS MATTERS ompany is well resourced and held accoun will also help to ensure that the manage ntable for the delivery of its obligations ement company looks after the health of its own Does your Manco Board Terms of Reference contain the key elements?
 FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know is your Manco Board is achieving its purpose?
-The management company has a qualified management team in place, including key functions such as Chief Investment Officer and Finance Manager, and is fulfilling its obligations under the terms of the IMA.
-Investments are being sourced, processed and approved according to plan, adequate management systems and policies are in place for the effective functioning of the fund, and the fund is compliant.
-There is sufficient oversight on the financial health of the management company and it is meeting its business objectives including the financial returns, growth and the underlying performance of its funds.
+The management company has a qualified management team in place, including key functions such as Chief Investment Office and Finance Manager, and is fulfilling its obligations under the terms of the IMA.
+Investments are being sourced, processed an approved according to plan, adequate management systems and policies are in place for the effective functioning of the func and the fund is compliant.
+There is sufficient oversight on the financial health of the management company and it is meeting it business objectives including the financial returns, growth and the underlying performance of its funds.